Academic Calendar 2025/26

 See the Fees and Other Costs section.

-Book and additional supplies cost approximately $500 per semester.
-Students must also have their own means of transportation.
+Students must have their own means of transportation.
 Up to half of their program time will be spent working in early childhood centres in the community.
 UFV takes no responsibility for students' transportation to field sites.

 For information on loans, bursaries, and work-study options, students are encouraged to contact the Financial Aid and Awards office.